tobiasbriones/word-knowledge/README.md

 ----
 ![Screenshot 3](https://github.com/tobiasbriones/word-knowledge/releases/download/v0.0.1/screenshot-3.png)

-## License
+## About

-Word Knowledge
+**Word Knowledge**

+App that lets you play word games for fun or practicing languages.

-Copyright © 2015, 2020 Tobias Briones.
+Copyright © 2015, 2020-2022 Tobias Briones.
 All rights reserved.

+### License

-This software is licensed under the [BSD 3-Clause License](LICENSE).
+This project is licensed under the [BSD 3-Clause License](LICENSE).

 ---

-This project includes images and libraries, see the [NOTICE](NOTICE) file for more details.
+This project includes images and libraries, see [NOTICE](NOTICE) for more details.

 ## My Story